AppleAyaan/PackRight/README.md

 ---

 ## 📱 Homescreen UI
-the **home screen** is where users pick their trip details and instantly see weather-based outfit suggestions — designed for a smooth, clean user flow:
+The **home screen** is where users pick their trip details and instantly see weather-based outfit suggestions — designed for a smooth, clean user flow:

 <p align="center">
   <img src="assets/homescreen_screenshot.png" alt="PackRight Home Screen" width="300"/>